-Jets cancel practice in apparent response to Blake shooting
+NFL teams cancel practice in response to Blake shooting

 FLORHAM PARK, N.J.
-(AP) — The New York Jets have canceled their practice in an apparent response to the shooting of Jacob Blake, a Black man, in Wisconsin.
+(AP) — The New York Jets, Indianapolis Colts, Washington Football Team and Green Bay Packers all canceled practices in an apparent response to the shooting of Jacob Blake, a Black man, in Wisconsin.

-The team was scheduled to take the field at 9:20 a.m. on Thursday.
-The Jets provided no immediate details on their decision to not practice.
+The Jets were scheduled to start warmups at 9:20 a.m.
+EDT on Thursday, but the field remained empty.
+The team provided no immediate details on their decision to not practice.

-Coach Adam Gase and a few Jets players said Wednesday they spoke about the shooting of Blake and racial injustice on Tuesday night.
-The virtual meeting included team chairman and CEO Christopher Johnson.
-Wide receiver Jamison Crowder and safety Bradley McDougald said the Jets were still discussing how they would handle the situation as a team.

-Blake, 29, was shot, apparently in the back, on Sunday as he leaned into his SUV, three of his children seated inside.
+Blake, 29, was shot by police officers, apparently in the back, on Sunday as he leaned into his SUV, three of his children seated inside.
 The shooting was captured on cellphone video and ignited new protests in the U.S. three months after the death of George Floyd under the knee of a Minneapolis police officer touched off a nationwide reckoning over racial injustice.

 The Detroit Lions canceled their practice Tuesday, protesting the incident involving Blake, and racial injustice.